SAP/ui5-webcomponents/README.md

 ## Browser support

-UI5 Web Components are supported by all major modern browsers.
+UI5 Web Components are supported by all major modern browsers and can also run on IE11 with a [polyfill](https://www.webcomponents.org/polyfills).

 Browser | Support
 --------|--------